mukutiuk/team-project-front/README.md

     Technologies were used:
   In this project, I developed a 'OK Repair' website using modern web development technologies:

-  - **React**: Utilized React to build a dynamic and responsive user interface, allowing users to browse and filter phone models efficiently.
+  - **React**: Utilized React to build a dynamic and responsive user interface, allowing users to browse and search products efficiently.

   - **TypeScript**: Integrated TypeScript for type safety and improved code quality, enhancing the development experience with better tooling and error checking.
   - **React Router**: Implemented React Router to manage navigation within the application, enabling a seamless user experience with multiple views and dynamic URL routing.
   - **HTML5**: Structured the website using semantic HTML5 elements to ensure accessibility and improve SEO performance.